robertorcosta/azure-docs.pt-br/articles/cognitive-services/Speech-Service/speech-container-howto.md

 [!INCLUDE [How to stop the container](../../../includes/cognitive-services-containers-stop.md)]

-## <a name="troubleshooting"></a>Solucionando problemas
+## <a name="troubleshooting"></a>Solução de Problemas

-Ao iniciar ou executar o contêiner, você poderá ter problemas.
-Use uma [montagem](speech-container-configuration.md#mount-settings) de saída e habilite o registro em log.
-Isso permitirá que o contêiner gere arquivos de log que são úteis ao solucionar problemas.
+When starting or running the container, you may experience issues.
+Use an output [mount](speech-container-configuration.md#mount-settings) and enable logging.
+Doing so will allow the container to generate log files that are helpful when troubleshooting issues.

 [!INCLUDE [Cognitive Services FAQ note](../containers/includes/cognitive-services-faq-note.md)]

 ## <a name="billing"></a>Cobrança

-Os contêineres de fala enviam informações de cobrança para o Azure, usando um recurso de *fala* em sua conta do Azure.
+The Speech containers send billing information to Azure, using a *Speech* resource on your Azure account.

 [!INCLUDE [Container's Billing Settings](../../../includes/cognitive-services-containers-how-to-billing-info.md)]

-Para obter mais informações sobre essas opções, confira [Configurar os contêineres](speech-container-configuration.md).
+Para obter mais informações sobre essas opções, consulte [Configurar contêineres](speech-container-configuration.md).

 <!--blogs/samples/video courses -->